tg-rs/carapax/GUIDE.md

 ## Session

-Sessions allow to store data in a storage such as filesystem or redis.
+Sessions allow storing data in a storage such as filesystem or redis.
 Therefore you can implement stateful handlers.

 Session support is implemented using [seance](http://crates.io/crates/seance) crate.
 Carapax reexports all the needed types from seance, so you don't have to add it to your `Cargo.toml`.

 Every session has an identifier represented by [SessionId](https://tg-rs.github.io/carapax/carapax/session/struct.SessionId.html) struct.
-Note that it contains a chat ID and an user ID, but not all types of update can provide that information.
+Note that it contains a chat ID and a user ID, but not all types of update can provide that information.

 [`SessionManager`](https://tg-rs.github.io/carapax/carapax/session/struct.SessionManager.html) allows to load a session by ID.
 In manager, Session ID represented by a type constrained to `Into<String>`.